pygame/pygame/docs/reST/ref/freetype.rst

    .. method:: render_raw

-      | :sl:`Renders text as a string of bytes`
+      | :sl:`Return rendered text as a string of bytes`
       | :sg:`render_raw(text, style=STYLE_DEFAULT, rotation=0, ptsize=default, invert=False) -> (bytes, (int, int))`

       Like ``Font.render()`` but the tuple returned is an 8 bit monochrome string of bytes and its size.
-The forground color is 255, the background 0, useful as an alpha mask for a foreground pattern.
+The foreground color is 255, the background 0, useful as an alpha mask for a foreground pattern.

    .. method:: render_raw_to

-      | :sl:`Renders text as a string of ints to an array`
+      | :sl:`Render text into an array of ints`
       | :sg:`render_raw_to(array, text, dest=None, style=STYLE_DEFAULT, rotation=0, ptsize=default, invert=False) -> (int, int)`

       Render to an array object exposing an array struct interface.
 The array